Orange County Motorcycle Accident Attorney

 Many Californians enjoy motorcycling for leisure or simply as alternatives to typical cars, but it’s essential that every motorcycle owner understands the inherent risks that come with riding.
 Motorcycles are inherently more dangerous than enclosed passenger vehicles for many reasons, and riders must take those risks into consideration before hitting the road.

 When motorcyclists suffer injuries due to negligent drivers or when negligent motorcyclists harm others on the road, injured individuals can seek compensation for their damages through personal injury claims.
-The law firm of Bentley & More, LLP has helped many clients in the Irvine, Santa Ana, Anaheim and Orange County area secure millions of dollars in damages for clients in many different types of motorcycle accident cases.
-Our motorcycle accident lawyers want California riders to understand the risks of motorcycling and what to do after an accident.
+The Orange County motorcycle accident lawyers at our Southern California law firm have helped many clients in the Irvine, Santa Ana, and Anaheim areas secure millions of dollars in damages for clients in many different types of motorcycle accident cases.
+Our skilled Orange County accident attorneys want California riders to understand the risks of motorcycling and what to do after a motorcycle crash.

 Typical passenger vehicles such as cars and trucks have enclosed seating areas, protecting occupants from inclement weather and offering some protection from collisions.
 Motorcycles are completely open, leaving riders exposed to the elements and offering no protection from collisions.
 Additionally, motorcycles are more agile than larger vehicles, tempting some riders to travel at excessive speeds and engage in risky behaviors.